BoltonBailey/formal-snarks-project/README.md

 ## In the works

-As of January 2021, we are in the process of refining and expanding on this project to apply the techniques to other pairing-based SNARKs
+We are in the process of refining and expanding on this project to apply the techniques to other pairing-based SNARKs.

 Some folks from CMU asked if we could expand the net to SNARKs like Marlin and Aurora.
 After looking at these papers, I have concluded that these constructions are too different than the ones I am dealing with to include.
 Some code from this repository could be useful in formalizing a soundness proof for these SNARKs, but for now, this is future work.